Amsterdam/3DAmsterdam/docs/GeneratingTileAssets.md

 Check out the console for the progress.
 At some point you will see the generated tree tiles appear in the scene view:

 ![Scene-trees](images/Trees_SceneView.png)

+> The trees 3D meshes have a very low polycount and share a single material+texture to keep the tile size low and speed up the rendering